Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Coherent quantum GD hairy black holes

-Physically, this limit quantifies the strength of the quantum core and the hair near the origin.
+{Near the origin, the Gaussian regularization and the quantum hair smooth the classical singularity, with } Physically, this limit quantifies the strength of the quantum core and the hair near the origin.
 The classical ${r^{-1}}$ divergence is replaced by a finite value determined by $R_{\rm s}$ and $\alpha$, reflecting the resolution of the central singularity.
 If this central value reaches $-1/2$, a horizon emerges at or near the core.
 Otherwise, the quantum GD hairy geometry may be horizonless, representing a compact quantum object where the would-be singularity is softened.
 The competition between the mass, charge, quantum core size, and hair amplitude $\alpha$ thus dictates the causal structure of the coherent quantum GD hairy spacetime, specifying how quantum effects and the additional GD source alter horizon formation and the inner geometry relative to classical RN black holes.